- Low-code development allows for fast and cost-effective app creation: the pre-built functionality doesn’t require large teams of developers.

 Instead of trying to build a new Facebook, market players deliver turnkey social network solutions that serve a specific purpose.
 Meet Hango, a proximity-based geolocation low-code application that helps people find events nearby and form groups to discuss them, locate each other, and communicate if they get lost in the crowd.

+Instead of creating a one-size-fits-all product, it’s best to solve a specific customer problem.
 Acropolium helped a client build a wellness social media app, providing stress-less browsing for its users.
 The cross-platform application allows users to stay up-to-date on niche topics across a variety of sources and consume content in a healthy manner.

 Users enjoy ordering goods using mobile apps.
 However, when it comes to managing the supply chain, most businesses still have to deal with disparate data storage systems, a ton of spreadsheets, and manual workflows.
 Mobile-based supply chain management portals allow for flexible field operations.

-Business unit IT tasks
+Business Unit IT Tasks

 All business units tend to have internal routines they still perform manually.
 If you’ve been putting off automating them because your software department was busy, go low-code.
 With low-code application development, you can empower your teams with simple tools that are easy to deploy and adjust on request.